Getting work experience as an international student

 Students come under Tier 4 of the points-based system of UK immigration.
 The visa in your passport or identity card will have information on your eligibility to work in the UK and companies are required to check this if they wish to employ you.
 It's important that you understand your permission to work during your studies and that you don't breach these conditions as it will affect your ability to secure further visas for the UK.

-Students on a Tier 4 (General) student visa on a foundation degree or degree level course are entitled to:
+Students on a Tier 4 (General) student visa on a degree-level course are entitled to:

-- Work part time for up to 20 hours per week during term time as defined by your university.
+- Work part time for up to 20 hours per week during term time as defined by your university (up to 10 hours per week if your course is below degree level).

 - Work full time during vacation periods, after studies before leave expires (provided this is no longer than four months) and while you're waiting for the results of an application to extend your permission to stay in the UK if a valid application for further stay has been submitted before your current permission expires.